vrtql/websockets/README.md

     vrtql_svr_free(server);
 }
 ```

-Since the server uses a thread pool of worker threads for processing, you may
-want to have some context or environment for your processing available.
-This is
-the job of the `worker_ctor`, `worker_ctor_data` and `worker_dtor` members.
-The
-`worker_ctor` constructs the user-defined data which is passed into the
-processing function as the last argument.
-The `worker_ctor_data` is user-defined
-data passed into the `worker_ctor` function to assist setting up the
-environment.
-Finally the `worker_dtor` is called on worker thread shutdown and
-passed the context returned by `worker_ctor` for cleanup.
-All of these are
-optional -- you don't have to use them them.
-But if you have any processing that
-requires things like dedicated database connections or other environmental
-resources specific to the thread envrionment, these can be very useful.

 Writing a WebSocket server is even simpler.
 It follows the same pattern but uses
 `vws_svr_new()` to create the server.
 The processing function signature is given